hariprasadn99/ChromiteBugBounty-Caches/README.md

 ## Attributes

-1. Cache subsystem repo on Gitlab by InCore Semiconductors
+1. Cache subsystem repository on Gitlab by InCore Semiconductors
 2. Cache tests repository by Vishweswaran K () and BK Karthik ()